 Kutoa harnesses the power of the travel industry to improve, impact, and empower local communities.
 The word Kutoa means “to give” in Swahili, and we strive to transform tourism into a giving industry by extending the financial gains and resources of tourism to important local causes.
-Our hotels and tour companies actively donate money or in-kind goods or services to local economic, social, and environmental causes.
-By linking Socially Green businesses, travelers, and community organizations together, we seek to drive healthy social and economic progress around the world.
+Our hotels, ecolodges, and tour companies actively donate to local economic, social, and environmental causes.
+By linking socially green businesses, travelers, and community organizations together, we seek to drive healthy social and economic progress around the world.

 Who We Are

-The co-founders of Kutoa are a husband and wife team who share a passion for travel.
-Tessa developed the idea for Kutoa after years of traveling the globe as a student, volunteer, and adventure-seeker.
-In her travels, she came across impressive lodges, hotels, and adventure companies that were deeply intertwined with their communities.
+Two travel fanatics developed the idea for Kutoa after years of traveling the globe as students, volunteers, and adventure-seekers.
+In our travels, we came across impressive lodges, hotels, and adventure companies that were deeply intertwined with their communities.

-She stayed at a bed and breakfast in Peru that ran a home and school for orphaned children; an ecolodge in the Ecuadorian Amazon that operated as a 100% partnership owned by the indigenous people who used the profits to support the local families and their schools; and a hiking lodge in Lesotho that, during her stay, was the subject of a responsible tourism study by a PhD student from the UK.
+One place was a bed and breakfast in Peru that ran a home and school for orphaned children.
+Another was an ecolodge in the Ecuadorian Amazon that operated as a 100% partnership owned by the indigenous people who used the profits to support the local families and their schools.

 Kutoa’s Selection Criteria